bilzard/aws-sam-localstack-example/README.md

 };
 ```

-But if you fix the funcion code as below:
+However, modifying the code as follows by injecting S3 client from outside, it is possible to replace S3's client library with test code and production code.

 ```js
 const AWS = require('aws-sdk');